Publication

 The Andover Economics Review is a student-edited academic journal.
 Authors are high school students; the editorial board is drawn from AES members.
 The journal was created to give students a place to do real economics research and see it through to publication.

-The journal covers the full range of economics, from labor and public finance to behavioral economics and economic history.
-Articles go through a peer review process before publication.
+The journal covers economics broadly, including labor markets, public finance, behavioral economics, and economic history.
+Articles go through peer review before publication.
 The print edition is funded by the Abbot Academy Fund and distributed to students, faculty, and alumni.

 Submissions for the next issue open in the spring.
 There is no restriction on topic, method, or school affiliation for authors.
 The editorial standard is rigor and clarity.